Use Caution With Scents Around Pets

-If you plan to use any of the items listed below, please be aware and take the necessary precautions so that they don't wind up sickening or injuring your pets, or even worse.
+As a general rule, cats are often more sensitive to the potentially toxic and other dangerous effects of essential oils and other scents than dogs are, but it very much depends on the scent, the delivery method, and the pet.
+If you plan to use any of the items listed below, please be aware of the potential problems of doing so and take the necessary precautions so that they don't wind up sickening or injuring your pets.

 The scent of dry potpourri, though not immediately harmful to cats, can be quite irritating to their sensitive noses.
 But if your cat nibbles on some of the potpourri, it could cause digestive upset or even a digestive obstruction, which could require surgery to remove from the stomach or intestines.